Compilation-informed probabilistic logical-error cancellation

 \begin{definition}[Noisy logical quantum device] A noisy logical quantum device $\mathtt{Q}$ relative to a chosen QEC code consists of: \begin{enumerate}[leftmargin=*] \item $n_p$ physical qubits encoding $n_\ell\le n_p$ logical qubits; \item a set $\widetilde{A}\coloneq\widetilde{V}\cup\widetilde{\Gamma}$ of noisy logical channels whose elements approximate ideal operations from a set $A\coloneq V\cup\Gamma$ of completely positive (CP) maps that contains a universal unitary gate set $V$ and non-unitary operations $\Gamma$.
 We refer to these as \emph{implementable operations} and denote by

 their worst-case diamond-norm error. \end{enumerate} \end{definition} The non-unitary operations $\Gamma$ may include, \emph{e.g.}, state preparation channels, state projectors, and projective measurements.
 As we shall see in the following, in the presence of noise these are needed to span the space of two-qubit unitaries.
 Without loss of generality, when considering the noisy version $\widetilde{\Gamma}$ of $\Gamma$ we assume that state preparation and measurement (SPAM) errors are negligible as they can always be incorporated by adding the relevant noisy measurement and noisy state-preparation channels to the set of implementable operations.
+The cost of logical gate characterization is addressed in App. \ref{app:gst}.

 Implicitly, Def.~\ref{def:noisydevice} assumes stationary gate-dependent errors, meaning that each $\widetilde{\mathcal{A}}_j$ is characterized by the ideal operation $\mathcal{A}_j$ alone, regardless of its position in a circuit or the gates preceding it.
 This restriction is not strictly necessary and the construction applies to more general noise models as long as they are characterized in diamond norm.
 The implementable logical operations include effective logical error channels $\mathcal{E}_j$, \emph{i.e.} $\widetilde{\mathcal{A}}_j=\mathcal{E}_j\circ \mathcal{A}_j$.
 Although Def.~\ref{def:noisydevice} assumes these errors are perfectly characterized, in App. \ref{app:stability} we discuss the effect of imperfect characterization.
 The $\mathcal{E}_j$ can appear as the result of physical gates and a few cycles of error correction that project the physical state back to the logical space.
 Moreover, we assume $\mathcal{E}_j$ to act locally in at most a small neighbourhood of the qubits acted on by $\mathcal{A}_j$.
 For the unitary gates in $V$, common physical error models manifest as stochastic Pauli noise in the logical level \cite{beale2018quantum}.